Register of New Zealand

 Worked as a lumper (labourer loading and unloading cargoes) for the John Burns Company to pay for his study.

-To Edinburgh to study for Doctoral course Sept.
-1938; Assistant at St Giles Edinburgh 1939 – cut short by World
+To Edinburgh to study for Doctoral course, September 1938; Assistant at St Giles Edinburgh 1939 – cut short by World War Two.

-Celebrated the 60th anniversary of his ordination in 1999.
+Celebrated the sixtieth anniversary of his ordination in 1999.

 Member Auckland University Council, one of the founders of Grafton Hall of Residence (Presbyterian – Methodist)